telosnetwork/evm-tests/README.md

 pip install -r tevmc/requirements.txt

 # run deploy script, will wait for user input for teardown
-# check out the file at tevmc/test_deploy.py for more info
 pytest tevmc/test_deploy.py

 # on another terminal run js evm tests